juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 If you use these pangenomes, please cite the associated resource announcement and acknowledge the data and tools that made this work possible:

-- *Pangenomes of the Human Oral Microbiome* (Microbiology Resource Announcement) — DOI: [TBD]
+- *Pangenomes of the Human Oral Microbiome* (Microbiology Resource Announcement) — DOI: [TBD]()
-- Expanded Human Oral Microbiome Database (eHOMD)
+- Expanded Human Oral Microbiome Database — DOI: (10.1093/database/baq013)

 ***